 After all the trash is removed, sort through their clothes.
 Clothes are the number one problem in children’s rooms.
 It’s so easy to accumulate more clothes than they need.

 You can either do this in sections – sorting through the drawers first, then the closets.
 Or you can choose to do it all at once.

 - Keep – These are clothes your child still wears currently, in the current season.

 - Donate – Clothes that are out of season and won’t fit your child next year.
 This could also include clothes your child doesn’t want to wear or doesn’t like.
 If you don’t have a lot of extra storage space, consider donating extra clothes.

 - Store – Put away or store clothes that you are wanting to hand down to another child, or clothes that hold significant emotional value.

-Fabric storage bags or totes with handles work great for storing kids clothes.
-The Clutter Keeper Deluxe Storage Bags have a useful label pocket on the front so you can easily keep track of the sizes you put in each bag.
+Fabric storage bags or totes with handles work great for storing kids’ clothes.
+Use storage bags that have a useful label pocket on the front so you can easily keep track of the sizes you put in each bag.
 You can also fold the bags to store them when they’re not in use and save space.

 As you find clothes that are too worn out or stained to wear, throw them away.
 If it isn’t wearable, don’t donate it.